joshuacline/windick/README.md

 ![Alt text](/png/ImageProc1.png "Image Processing")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 Image Managment (via DISM)
+- Two-way (read/write) parse system.
+Chuck lists like nobody's business.
 - Create lists to · Enable · Disable · Add · Delete
 -     AppX · Features · Components · Services · Tasks · Updates
 ![Alt text](/png/ImageMgr1.png "Image Managment")
 - Create lists to Install: MSU · CAB · $PK - Apply these lists to : WIM · VHDX · LIVE
 ![Alt text](/png/ListApply1.png "Apply-Lists")
-- Combine multiple actions with a list-of-lists or stacked-lists
-#     ■■■■■■■■■■■■■■■■■■■■■■■■■■
-List Builder
-- Two-way (read/write) parse system.
-Chuck lists like nobody's business.
 - Appx/Components/Features/Services/Tasks list-base generated from a 22H2 image viewed in notepad.exe:
 ![Alt text](/png/MLB_MST.png "List-Base Extract")
 - New in 1.1.0.6: List parity between .MST & .LST.
 Alternatively to create a new .LST, you can copy/paste items directly from the .MST.
-- New in 1.1.0.7: Sandwich list (combined+vertically stacked)
-- Comment + layer-change trigger
+- Combine multiple actions with a list-of-lists or stacked-lists
 ![Alt text](/png/Sandwich.png "Sandwich-list")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
-- Package Creator (via DISM)
+Package Creator (via DISM)
 - Create $PK packages · All $PK packages are WIM based, with an additional compartment for the package manifest.
 - The package manifest determines how the package is treated.
 It contains the type of package, and optional install conditions.
 - Scripted Packages · integration of REG/MSI/EXE/XYZ